 Coastline's ABI students' injury types include both traumatic (such as a motor vehicle accident or fall) and non-traumatic (such as a non-age-related stroke, brain tumor, hypoxia or infection).
 Participants can begin the ABI Program as early as 6 months post-injury or as late as 25+ years post-injury.

-Our instructors have over 150 years combined experience working with those living with brain injury.
+Coastline’s ABI Program has 40+ years experience working with those living with brain injury.
 The ABI Program faculty and staff pride themselves on being at the forefront of innovation within the field.
 The program fosters an environment of encouragement and support from faculty, staff, and other students.
 This support begins when students enroll and continues well after graduation.

 The program operates year-round with four eight-week sessions and one four-week summer session.
 New students are accepted throughout the year at the start of each session.